Our Leadership Team

 Our Advisory Board

-Our Advisory Board is comprised of eight mayors from member communities across the country.
+Our Advisory Board is comprised of policy leaders from member communities and organizations across the country.
 The Board offers valuable guidance on issues relating to Next Century Cities policies.